andyatkinson/presentations/railsconf2025/10_mistakes.md

   <div class="inactive">Optimizing</div>
 </div>

-## ❌ Mistake #8—Speculative DB Defaults
+## ❌ Mistake #8—Speculative DB Design
-- Skipping conventional use of constraints due to speculation on future needs
+- Avoiding beneficial database constraints due to speculation about the future
-- Casting doubt evolving the schema design in the future
+- Casting doubt about the ability to evolve the schema design
-- Avoiding data backfills using heroic code workarounds
+- Avoiding complex data backfills using heroic code workarounds
-- *Not* removing duplication through normalization by default
+- *Not* using data normalization practices by default, avoiding duplication
 - Avoiding *all* denormalization, even for cases like multi-tenancy<sup><a href="#footnote-55">55</a></sup>

 <div class="corner-label">💵 Data bugs, high maintenance costs</div>